Configuring a vDisk for Microsoft volume licensing

 This section describes the use of Multiple Activation Keys (MAK).
 A MAK corresponds to some purchased OS licenses.
 The MAK is entered during the installation of the OS on each system, which activates the OS and decrements the count of purchased licenses centrally with Microsoft.
-Alternatively, a process of proxy activation is done using the Volume Activation Management Toolkit (VAMT).
-Proxy activation works on systems that do not have network access to the internet.
-Citrix Provisioning applies this proxy activation mechanism for Standard Image mode vDisks that have MAK licensing mode selected when creating the vDisk.
+Alternatively, a process of ‘proxy activation’ is done using the Volume Activation Management Toolkit (VAMT).
+This allows activation of systems that do not have network access to the internet.
+Provisioning Services applies this proxy activation mechanism for Standard Image mode vDisks that have MAK licensing mode selected when the vDisk is created.

 The Volume Activation Management Tool (VAMT) version 3.1 must be installed and configured on all Provisioning Servers within a farm.
 This tool is available from the Microsoft Windows Assessment and Deployment Kit (Windows ADK) available at: http://www.microsoft.com/en-US/download/details.aspx?id=39982.
 Upon first execution of the VAMT, a VAMT database is created.
-This database caches all device activations and allows for the reactivation of Citrix Provisioning.
+This database caches all device activations and allows for Provisioning Services to reactivate.